 Zesty Dill Pickles: A New Classic Recipe

-Don’t be going and getting too impressed after I tell you this but…I did win 1st place at the county fair with this pickle recipe.
-I just want you to know that when you’re deciding if you want to try it or not. 😆 After trying many different pickle recipes over the last several years, this Zesty Dill Pickles recipe is the one that has been requested over and over by friends who have tried it!
+Don’t be going and getting too impressed after I tell you this but…I did win 1st place at the county fair with these Zesty Dill Pickles.
+I just want you to know that when you’re deciding if you want to try it or not. 😆 After trying many different pickle recipes over the last several years, this zesty dill pickles recipe is the one that has been requested over and over by friends who have tried it!

-For this recipe, I started with a simple garlicky dill pickle recipe that my neighbor gave me and added some spices to it to make this recipe.
+I started with a simple garlicky dill pickle recipe that my neighbor gave me and added some spices to it to make this recipe.
 I know you’ll enjoy it.
-If you’re looking for other canning recipes check out my simple green beans canning recipe.
+If you’re looking for other canning recipes that might put you out of your comfort zone, check out my simple green beans canning recipe or this canned diced onions recipe.
 Using a pressure canner doesn’t have to be intimidating, especially with something like green beans!
 It’s a great veggie to try out in your pressure canner.
 If you’re looking for a shelf-stable meal to make in your pressure canner, give this canned chicken soup recipe a try.
 YUM!

 Here’s what you’ll need: